Today, I know a lot of parents are going to be looking for resources on how to homeschool their children.

 I hope this helps.
 Of course, these resources should be used by the parents as they engage in teaching their children.
 Use discernment in this process.
 For example, not every book that is displayed on the Library of Congress site is going to be helpful or appropriate for our children.

 I’ll update this list as ideas come to mind.
-I’m so excited though.
-I’ve been calling this time a Glorious Reset.
 The LORD commands us to be heavily involved in the education of our children (Proverbs 22:6, Ephesians 6:4).
 Don’t view this as a burden or disruption, but an opportunity that God is giving you to reorder your life around what is most important.

 Next Generation Pastor